usnistgov/FIPS201/_Appendix/glossary.md

 transaction. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)

 Capture
-: Series of actions undertaken to obtain and record, in a retrievable form, signals of biometric characteristics directly from individuals. [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37)
+: Series of actions undertaken to obtain and record, in a retrievable form, signals of biometric characteristics directly from individuals.
+See [[ISO2382-37]](references.md#ref-ISO/IEC-2382-37) for more details.

 Cardholder
 : An individual possessing an issued PIV Card.